-For more information please speak to Ms Milson, Mr Goss or Ms Eyley
+For more information please speak to Ms Eyley or Mr Goss

 GCSE Food Preparation & Nutrition

 Why Study Food Preparation & Nutrition?

 An engaging course that provides students with the opportunity to be inspired and excited about food whilst discovering more about food traditions, nutrition and diet.
 The course consists of an equal balance between practical cookery lessons and ICT-based theory lessons.
 Learners must be motivated, committed and have an enjoyment of all aspects of the subject.